artintellica/artintellica/ts/www-artintellica-com/docs/blog/0031-linalg-12-pos-def.md

 Final x (should be near [0, 0]): tensor([0.0134, 0.0134])
 ```

-Since \( A \) is positive definite, the loss function has a global minimum at \( x = 0 \), and gradient descent converges there.
+Since $A$ is positive definite, the loss function has a global minimum at
+$x = 0$, and gradient descent converges there.

 ## Visualization: Quadratic Forms

-To build intuition, let’s visualize the quadratic form \( x^T A x \) for a positive definite matrix.
+To build intuition, let’s visualize the quadratic form $x^T A x$ for a positive
+definite matrix.
 We’ll plot the surface in 3D using Matplotlib.

 ```python
 import numpy as np